 What does the Nintendo Switch 2 version offer?

-Tomodachi Life: Living the Dream does not have a dedicated Switch 2 version.
-There is no separate SKU, no enhanced edition, and no exclusive content tied to the newer console.
-What you do get are a handful of hardware-level benefits that apply automatically when you play on Switch 2.
+Tomodachi Life: Living the Dream doesn't ship with a separate Switch 2 build.
+There's no enhanced SKU, no special edition, and no exclusive features tied to the newer console.
+What Switch 2 owners get are automatic hardware-driven improvements that kick in when the game runs on the upgraded system.

-- Shorter loading times thanks to the Switch 2's faster hardware
+- Reduced loading times due to the Switch 2's improved internal specs

 Switch 1 vs Switch 2